 - How does UCAS work?

-For the filing of documents to the universities of England and Britain (and for British subjects, and for foreign students), the centralized system UCAS (Universities and Colleges Admissions Service) has long been used successfully.
-She has been working since 1993: today, through UCAS, you can submit documents and applications to more than 300 universities in the UK for 40,000 training programs and courses.
+For the filing of documents to the universities of England and Britain (and for British students, and for foreign students), the centralized system UCAS (Universities and Colleges Admissions Service) has long been used successfully.
+It has been working since 1993: today, through UCAS, you can submit documents and applications to more than 300 universities in the UK for 40,000 ducational programs and courses.
 It is especially convenient that each student can apply through the system to 5 selected institutions or to 5 different programs: this saves considerable time and effort, helps increase the chances of successful enrollment and, on the whole, greatly simplifies the process of admission.

 How does UCAS work?